putyourlightson/craft-spark/README.md

 </button>
 ```

-Templates rendered by Spark should contain one or more `fragment` blocks, each containing a single top-level element with an ID, which determines which elements in the DOM will be swapped (using [Idiomorph](https://github.com/bigskysoftware/idiomorph)).
+Templates rendered by Spark should contain one or more `fragment` tags, each containing a single top-level element with an ID, which determines which elements in the DOM will be swapped (using [Idiomorph](https://github.com/bigskysoftware/idiomorph)).

 ```twig
 {# _spark/main.twig #}